-Severe or prolonged hypoxia can lead to decreased blood supply to the baby’s organs, called ischemia, and can result in permanent injury to the baby’s brain and other vital organs.
+Severe or prolonged hypoxia can lead to a decreased blood supply to the baby’s organs, called ischemia, and can result in permanent injury to the baby’s brain and other vital organs.
 Hypoxic-ischemic encephalopathy or HIE is a condition involving injuries to a baby’s brain caused by lack of oxygen (“encephalopathy” simply means brain sickness).
 Babies with these types of injuries may later develop permanent neurologic conditions such as cerebral palsy (CP) or other cognitive and developmental problems.
 Although CP has a variety of other causes, a significant number of CP cases, in absolute terms, can be attributed to impaired oxygenation during labour and delivery.

 A number of factors can lead to this type of injury.
 These include, but are not limited to:

 - Abnormal uterine contractions, particularly those occurring too frequently or lasting too long;

 - Low blood pressure in the mother (maternal hypotension):

 - Rupture of the uterus;